An authentic life is the most personal form of worship. Everyday life has become my prayer.

-I posted holidays and spiritual observances for nearly every day of the year, from every culture and age.
+I posted images for “Wordless Wednesdays” and wrote about holidays and spiritual observances for nearly every day of the year, from every culture and age.
 I started celebrating the Solstice Sun Wheel with you.

 And of course, Tarot.
 Lots of Tarot, focusing primarily on my Card of the Week.

-Still, more time passed, and in 2016, you may recall, I did a big renovation (thanks to the expert guidance of my “Web Goddess,” Shari Smith).
+Still more time passed, and in 2016, you may recall, I did a big renovation.
+This time it was thanks to the expert guidance of my “Web Goddess,” Shari Smith.

-My makeover was launched on April Fool’s Day, 2016, which, by the way, I stated at the time should be an international Tarot holiday.
+My makeover was launched on April Fool’s Day, 2016, which, by the way, I am still committed to making some sort of an international Tarot holiday.

 And Here We Are

-I have to say I am pretty proud of the fact that I have never missed a Card of the Week, not even at the very worst parts of my cancer treatments.
-In fact, it was a lifeline at times – a place to come and focus on something else, something magical, something beyond my small, difficult world.
+I have to say I am pretty proud of the fact that I have almost never missed a Card of the Week, not even at the very worst parts of my cancer treatments.
+It has only been in the past month, due to the traumatic family situation around my dad’s final days, that I had to miss.

 With that behind, I intend to keep things going for a long, long time to come.